Swethabellan/Pastebin-Lite/README.md

    npm run dev
    ```

+5. **Open the application**

-5. Open `http://localhost:3000` in your browser.
+   Navigate to `http://localhost:3000` in your browser to start using the application.

+### Additional Commands

+- **Build for production**: `npm run build`
+- **Start production server**: `npm run start`
+- **Run linting**: `npm run lint`

-### Persistence layer
+## Persistence Layer

-The app uses **Prisma** with a **PostgreSQL** database as the persistence layer.
+This application uses **Prisma ORM** with a **PostgreSQL** database as its persistence layer.

-All pastes (including their TTL and view-limit metadata) are stored in this database, so they survive across requests and server restarts in local development (as long as your Postgres instance is running).
+- **Prisma** provides type-safe database access and schema management
+- **PostgreSQL** stores all paste data, including:
+  - Paste content
+  - Unique identifiers (CUID)
+  - Time-to-live (TTL) settings
+  - Maximum view limits
+  - Remaining view counts
+  - Creation timestamps

+All data persists across server restarts and requests, ensuring that pastes remain available until they expire or reach their view limit.
+The database schema is managed through Prisma migrations, which are version-controlled and can be applied to any environment.

 ### Important design decisions